cherrie2007/acc102-data-product/README.md

 - Prices may vary depending on location and time.
 - The dataset is relatively small.
 - The analysis could be improved by including more retailers.
+- Product matches were not always available between the two retailers.
 - A larger dataset would make the results more accurate and reliable.